kylejones200/psis_4700_applied_ai/webslides/topic_AI-as-Building-Blocks.md

 ## Why Businesses Use This Approach

-Easier to maintain.
+Easier to maintain
-Easier to audit and improve.
+Easier to audit and improve
-Fits within existing architecture.
+Fits within existing architecture
 Supports faster experimentation and scaling

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.